 The old “ugly duckling” story comes to mind when sailing inbound past the impressive and much-loved breakwater protecting Rockland Harbor.
 But instead of turning into a mere swan, this Penobscot Bay city now soars well beyond an improved look and sensibility.
 Heck, even the rich and famous have discovered it.

 Many visiting sailors eventually wind up at the Maine Lighthouse Museum, which is a short walk just north of the public landing.
 Keep your sunglasses handy when visiting, as there is an abundance of bright, shiny, polished brass among the displays.
-The guided tours are also pretty informative, and admission is only $5.
+The guided tours are also pretty informative.

 Those fly-ins, bike-ins and whatnot have to compete with a long line of festivals for which Rockland has become justifiably famous.
 Perhaps the best known is the annual tribute to the Pine Tree State’s most celebrated citizen: Homarus americanus.
 For nearly 70 years, the Maine Lobster Festival has served these popular crustaceans to throngs of visitors, recently topping more than 20,000 pounds of Mr. Redcoat to satisfy the four-day appetites on hand.
 Usually held during the first week in August, even the foodies show up to sample unusual lobster concoctions, which reportedly have included lobster ice cream.